Tip #1: Sign Up and Save

 Open enrollment is the only time of year to renew or change your current plan (without a qualifying life event).
 It’s the perfect time to consider what you like about your current health insurance benefits, and what – if anything - you’d like to change.

 If your income has changed, someone has changed jobs, you’ve added a new family member, or you’re just not happy with your current plan, now is the time to view all of your options and find the perfect health care plan for you.
-A plan that includes the Aurora Network will give you convenient access to compassionate caregivers, cutting-edge medical technology, and world-class care that’s built around you.
+A plan that includes Aurora Health Care will give you convenient access to compassionate caregivers, cutting-edge medical technology, and world-class care that’s built around you.

 Tip #5: Shop for Health Insurance Only